mdlindsey/npm-react-casino/README.md

 # React Casino

-Component library for playing cards, chips, and other common casino game items.
+Component library for playing cards, chips, and other common casino game items including game logic for Poker, Blackjack, Spades, Hearts, Pepper, and more.

--- In current system of playable conditions there is no way to say "get me a club that isn't JC if spades is trump"

 ## Usage